 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-The Chase Ultimate Rewards Program is one of the more complicated, but also more powerful, credit card rewards programs.
+The Chase Ultimate Rewards Program—the rewards program of cards including the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Freedom, and Chase Freedom Unlimited—is one of the more complicated, but also more powerful, credit card rewards programs.
 For all types of travelers, from business travelers to family travelers and Disney travelers, there is a lot to know about how to take advantage of this program.

 A Quick Overview of Points and Miles